EDGECAM Makes Food Industry Scrolling Kits A Piece Of Cake

 JIGS AND FIXTURES

 Creating their own jigs and fixtures is another of Engineering Solutions’ specialities.
-One of their major successes in that field was to produce tooling to hold aluminum plates that required machining to suit a specific task for a pharmaceutical company.
+One of their major successes in that field was to produce tooling to hold aluminium plates that required machining to suit a specific task for a pharmaceutical company.

 “Other engineering companies had tried and failed.
-We took that as a challenge and created our own unique tooling with Edgecam, to ensure our Matchmaker VMC-820 could perform the task efficiently and cost-effectively.
+We took that as a challenge and created our own unique tooling with EDGECAM, to ensure our Matchmaker VMC-820 could perform the task efficiently and cost-effectively.
 We’ve already made over 10,000, and expect further orders in the coming months.

-Finally, Edgecam’s game-changing Waveform Roughing strategy has revolutionised the company’s production process, slashing around a fifth off roughing cycle times.
+Finally, EDGECAM’s game-changing Waveform Roughing strategy has revolutionised the company’s production process, slashing around a fifth off roughing cycle times.